JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Apply a perspective transform to rectify binary image ("birds eye view").
 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 <!-- [Rubric = https://review.udacity.com/#!/rubrics/571/view -->

 ---

 ### **Used Methods**

-The tools that I used for pipeline are color spaces (HSV and HLS), regions of interest, Gaussian smoothing (filters), Canny Edge Detection, Hough LineTransform detection, Histograms peaks, sliding window, transformation matrix for surface projection and others.
+The tools that I used for pipeline are color spaces (HSV and HLS), regions of interest, gaussian smoothing (filters), canny edge detection, hough lineTransform detection, histograms peaks, sliding windows, transformation matrix for surface projection and others.
 To achieve the goal was pieced together in to a pipeline to detect the lane lines of each side of the road for images and videos.
 The curvatures of lines were calculated from a second order linear regression to later estimate the car's steering and position respect to road center.

 ---